“Expect divinity to appear and reappear as a child. Expect it in yourselves.” Matthew Fox

 Each week all K-12th grade students are in worship with their parents for the beginning of the service.

 Through hearing announcements and participating in the opening movements of worship, young people will begin to learn about the wider ministry of the congregation and experience the shape of worship.
 They will then join their respective class leaders at the front of the sanctuary and be accompanied to their classrooms.
-On the first Sunday of each month, when there is the Lord’s Supper, all children will remain in worship so the whole church family can worship together.
+On the first Sunday of each month, when there is the Lord’s Supper, all children will remain in worship so the whole church family can share the Meal together.

 K-5 (Downstairs Classroom)